-Mango displays maps as a layer of continuous tiled images – one set of tiles for each group layer, at every zoom level, covering the full extents of your data.
+Mango maps are made up of as layers of continuously tiled images – one set of tiles for each Layer Group, at every zoom level, covering the full extents of your data.

 Each tile is 256px x 256px, and around 15KB in size – regardless of how many layers each tile contains.
 A normal screen requires around 24 tiles to cover the browser – meaning around 360KB of data needs to be downloaded per layer group.

 Mango loads only tiles currently visible, given the user’s display size and resolution, with a small buffer for tiles around the edge.
 As you pan and zoom around the map, your browser is sent the new tiles for the visible area.

 For example, if we have a map with six layers all in one layer group, only one layer of tiles is rendered.

 If, however, we have two layer groups and put three layers in each group layer, the system will now draw two layers of tiles and stack them on top of each other so instead of downloading 360 KB of data, we now need to download about 720 KB.